latte34844/EscapeGame/README.md

 ```
 start server with watch mode:
 ```
-npm run dev
+npm run dev // -- any change in .js .html .ts files will restart the server --
 ```
--- any change in .js .html .ts files will restart the server -- <br />
 access server at
 ```
 localhost:3000